jerryhgladinet/docs/admin/source/chapter05.rst

 Upon creating users in the CentreStack system (including users imported from Active Directory), there is an offline flag upon user creation.

-Normally, we don't recommend check the "Enable offline access for all folders" flag, because it will try to download every single file for the user when the user is connected, which can use a lot of bandwidth and slow things down.
+Normally, we don't recommend checking the "Enable offline access for all folders" flag, because it will try to download every single file for the user when the user is connected, which can use a lot of bandwidth and slow things down.

 .. figure:: _static/image_s6_4_02.png
     :align: center